dermesser/uvco/README.md

 A `Promise<T>` is a coroutine promise, and can be awaited.
 It is the basic unit, and only access to concurrency; there is no `Task` or such.
 Awaiting a promise will save the current execution state, and resume it as soon as the promise is ready.
-Currently, promises cannot be properly cancelled; however, suspended coroutines can be cancelled - although the coroutine they're waiting on will still run to completion (that's the downside of not having a `Task` primitive).
+A single coroutine is represented by a single `Promise` object.
+Dropping the `Promise` will destroy the coroutine, although - due to the way libuv works - for many kinds of handles (UDP sockets, timers, etc.) this will leak memory, as libuv uses asynchronous close operations. uvco will print a warning in the case that a pending coroutine is dropped and handles are leaked in this way.

 When in doubt, refer to the examples in `test/`; they are actively maintained.